smattingly/sails7/README.md

 # project

-a change for testing rebase
+an alternative change for the rebase test

 a [Sails v1](https://sailsjs.com) application